nesovera/lambder/docs/LAMBDER_MSW.md

 import { setupServer } from 'msw/node';
 import { LambderMSW } from 'lambder';
 import { LambderCaller } from 'lambder';
-import type { MyApiContract } from '../shared/apiContract';
+import type { MyApiContract } from '../backend'; // Type-only import from your backend

 // Setup MSW
 const lambderMSW = new LambderMSW<MyApiContract>({